cannam/mert-vamp-plugin/README.md

 $ ninja -C build
 ```

-All of these build configurations should produce identical results.
+All of these build configurations should produce identical results,
+just at different speeds.

 ## Credits and copyright